-Who provides the care?
+Who provides the care

 Just as the starting point for coverage under your plan is whether the services and supplies are eligible dental services, the foundation for getting covered care is through our network.
-This section tells you about in-network and out-of-network providers.
+This section tells you about in-network providers and PCD's.